kryptokrona/kryptokrona-docs/docs/developer/api/Legacy-Wallet-RPC-API.md

 * [Python](https://github.com/turtlecoin/turtlecoin-rpc-python)
 * [Go](https://github.com/turtlecoin/turtlecoin-rpc-go)

-## NB: turtle-service is deprecated and not supported.
-Information in this article may be out of date or incorrect.
-Use [wallet-api](https://turtlecoin.github.io/wallet-api-docs) instead
+## Note: Eventually, turtle-service will be deprecated.
+It is suggested to use [wallet-api](https://turtlecoin.github.io/wallet-api-docs) for new applications.

 ## Installation